Choosing the Best Diet for Your Pet

 Match your pet’s life stage with an appropriate food choice that is balanced for growth, reproduction (pregnancy and nursing), adult maintenance, or a senior lifestyle.

 For example, from the time of weaning until approximately 10 to 12 months of age, most kittens and small- to medium-sized puppies should eat foods formulated and balanced specifically for growth.
-Large breed puppies need a balanced growth formula until about 15 to 18 months of age, while giant breed pups need a balanced growth recipe until about 18 to 24 months of age.
+Large breed puppies need a balanced growth formula until about 15 to 18 months of age, while giant breed puppies need a balanced growth recipe until about 18 to 24 months of age.

 Look for a nutritional adequacy statement

-Many veterinarians and veterinary nutritionists recommend looking for a nutritional adequacy statement, also called an AAFCO claim (Association of American Feed Control Officials) on the product label or company website.
+Many veterinarians and veterinary nutritionists recommend looking for a nutritional adequacy statement, also called an AAFCO claim (Association of American Feed Control Officials), on the product label or company website.
 This statement indicates that a product is “complete and balanced” for a particular life stage.
+The term “complete and balanced” has a specific definition: “complete” means all the required nutrients are included and “balanced” means those nutrients have been adjusted appropriately or balanced to meet minimum AAFCO guidelines.

-The nutritional adequacy claim also indicates whether the food was formulated on paper or if it was evaluated through feeding trials.
+The nutritional adequacy (AAFCO) claim also indicates whether the food was formulated on paper or if it was evaluated through feeding trials.
 Brands that are manufactured in the USA and sold in Canada (or vice versa) must have an AAFCO claim on the label; however, brands that are made and sold only in Canada are not required to have a nutritional adequacy statement.
-Pet food products without an AAFCO claim have no verification that they are “complete and balanced”.
+Pet food products without an AAFCO claim have no verification that they are “complete and balanced.”

 Think about what matters to you

+Consider where you want to shop and how much you want to spend.
+Convenience and cost are two key factors in selecting a food, especially for people with more than one pet.
 Consider the manufacturer’s commitment to, and transparency about, one or more issues that might be important to you and your family.
 For example, some pet owners want to know about a company’s quality control procedures, or the types of nutrition-related research they conduct, or the company’s actions to reduce environmental waste, or the types of donations a company makes to animal-related charities.

-There are several different ways that pet food manufacturers communicate their values and their mission, starting with their company website.
+There are several ways that pet food manufacturers communicate their values and their mission, starting with their company website.
 A company’s stated values and community actions may influence your choice of brands.

 Consult your veterinarian

-- Ensure the product or recipe is “complete and balanced” for the appropriate life stage (e.g., avoid feeding adult food to growing pups or kittens).
+2. Ensure the product or recipe is “complete and balanced” for the appropriate life stage (e.g., avoid feeding adult food to growing pups or kittens).

-- Keep any raw meat or raw pet food frozen if it is not used immediately.
+3. Keep any raw meat or raw pet food frozen if it is not used immediately.

-- Use any thawed raw meat within 48 hours or discard it.
+5. Use any thawed raw meat within 48 hours or discard it.
 Do not refreeze thawed meat.

 Should my pet drink city water, well water, or filtered water?